Exporting or importing inventory with a CSV file (Shopify admin)

 Before you import inventory, make sure that you have created a CSV file in the correct file format.

-The import procedure updates (overwrites) inventory quantities only.
-It doesn’t create a location or update the values that identify products.
+The import procedure updates and overwrites On hand inventory quantities only.
+It doesn't override any other inventory state quantities.
+It doesn't create a location or update the values that identify products.

 Importing inventory quantities overwrites your inventory data, so you should import your inventory only when other inventory adjustments, such as ongoing sales or manual changes, aren’t taking place.